Skip to main content

 Sam Belcher - Senior Public Health Practitioner

-Background: My academic and professional experience lies in the areas of physical activity, nutrition and public health and spans a 15-year period.
-I joined the CTM public health team in January 2018 and have worked on numerous topics during this time, most notably: Substance misuse, MECC (making every contact count), primary care, healthy weights and health protection.
+Your Background: My academic and professional experience lies in the areas of physical activity, nutrition and public health and spans a 17-year period.
+I joined the CTM public health team in January 2018 and have worked on numerous topics during this time, most notably: Substance misuse, Making Every Contact Count (MECC), primary care, healthy weights and health protection.

-Throughout my working career, I have always had an interest in academia and took opportunities to study at Cardiff University and the University of South Wales.
-I have a first class honours degree in nutrition, physical activity and community health (BSc), a master’s degree in Public Health (MPH), and numerous disease specific exercise qualifications.
+Alongside my professional experience, I have maintained a strong academic interest, pursuing studies at Cardiff University and the University of South Wales.
+I hold a First-Class Honours degree in Nutrition, Physical Activity, and Community Health (BSc), a Master’s degree in Public Health (MPH), and several specialist exercise qualifications.

-What you are working on: I am currently on a secondment working as the HENRY Programme Coordinator for CTM Public Health Team, and I sit within the Healthy Weights Team supporting on the Whole Systems Approach to Healthy Weight.
+Libby McIntosh What you are working on: I am currently on a secondment working as a member of the Healthy Weights Team supporting on the Whole Systems Approach to a Healthy Weight, supporting on the Healthy Travel Charter, Healthy Food Environment and I am currently supporting a health and wellbeing project running in the Treherbert area of RCT.

-Background: I have been working for the NHS since 2007 supporting the dietetic team in Cardiff, through the implementation of the children’s community weight management programme, MEND, working on ‘Appetite for Life’ within Blaenau Gwent implementing new initiatives with schools around physical activity and healthy eating.
+Your Background: I have been working for the NHS since 2007 supporting the dietetic team in Cardiff, through the implementation of the children’s community weight management programme, MEND, working on ‘Appetite for Life’ within Blaenau Gwent implementing new initiatives with schools around physical activity and healthy eating.
 It was from this role I developed a keen interest in Public Health, I went on to join Public Health Wales in 2014 as a Smoking Prevention Trainer promoting and supporting schools to be smoke free.
 In 2016 I started working for Cwm Taf Public Health team assisting in the planning, development, delivery and evaluation of the Welsh Network of Healthy School Scheme.
 The Scheme is delivered by Public Health Wales on behalf of the Welsh Government and takes a holistic whole school approach to promoting health and wellbeing.
 Within this time, I worked with numerous local partner organisations and agencies to support health development approaches and initiatives on a range of health topics such as Sexuality and Relationship Education, Substance use & Misuse Education, Food and nutrition, and Physical Activity for children and young people.
+Since joining the Healthy Weights team in 2023, I have been upskilled in the Human Learning System and as a team we are starting to apply it to the way in which we work and building strengths with our partners to build into a whole system approach.

 Rachel Reed - Registered Public Health Practitioner